-Perceptive Travel is an award-winning site comprising a monthly narrative webzine and a daily blog.
+Perceptive Travel is an award-winning site comprising a monthly narrative webzine and a much more frequent blog.
 We garnered a Silver medal from the North American Travel Journalists Association in 2012 for “Best Online Travel Journalism Site,” then followed it up with two Gold prizes including “Best Online Travel Magazine” for 2014.
 We won a Gold from the Society of American Travel Writers in 2013 for “Best Travel Blog.”
 Both the blog and the bloggers themselves have repeatedly been recognized in other awards and gotten into highly regarded book anthologies.
 Sheila and the editor Tim Leffel are frequently invited to speak at travel industry events.

 To learn a little bit about our adventurous, frequently traveling readers, you can check out the Perceptive Travel media kit.